nelson-yao/PRS-on-SPARK/README.md

 ```
   --thresholds  0.5 0.2 0.3
 ```
 Enter one or more float numbers separated by comma.
-Default is [0.5, 0.2, 0.1, 0.05, 0.01, 0.001, 0.0001]
+Default is 0.5 0.2 0.1 0.05 0.01 0.001 0.0001

 Alternatively you can specify a sequence of thresholds and calculate scores at each threshold:

 ```
   --threshold_seq THRESHOLD_SEQ 0.1 0.5 0.01
 ```
-After the flag, the first number is the starting point of the sequence, the second is the end point of the sequence, the third number denotes the
+After the flag, the first number is the starting point of the sequence, the second is the end point of the sequence, the third number denotes the step size.
+The above example would yield the sequence 0.1,0.11,0.12.....0.49,0.50.
+Note the interval is inclusive of the endpoints.

+* By default

   --GWAS_no_header      Adding this parameter signals that there is no headers
                         for the GWAS.
 The default is to assume that GWAS has